-The Associate Provost for Equity and Diversity and Title IX Coordinator may determine that cases where the allegations arise out of the same set of facts should be consolidated for purposes of the investigation and/or adjudication.
+The Title IX Coordinator and Equity and Diversity Officer may determine that cases where the allegations arise out of the same set of facts should be consolidated for purposes of the investigation and/or adjudication.
 Instances where consolidation of complaints may occur include but are not limited to cross-complaints filed by the parties against each other, multiple complaints by a single Complainant against a Respondent, or multiple complaints by a single Complainant against multiple Respondents.